nepluno/libWetHair/README.md

 libWetHair
 ================
 libWetHair is an open source project for the physical simulation of liquid and wet hairs.
-It is cross-platform (Mac OS X, Linux, Windows, and more), and licensed under Apache v2.
+It is cross-platform (Mac OS X, Linux, Windows, and more), and licensed under Clear BSD License academic and non-commercial use (other licenses may be obtained by contacting the faculty of the Columbia Computer Graphics Group or a Columbia University licensing officer).

 It is the original implementation of paper A Multi-Scale Model for Simulating Liquid-Hair Interactions (refer to our project page for more details: http://www.cs.columbia.edu/cg/liquidhair/ ).
 This code base contains the following parts: